 It is a rare congenital heart disease in which there is the developmental absence of both septum primum and secundum part of the atrial septum.

 Diagnosis of Atrial Septal Defect:

-Your paediatrician may suspect heart defect or atrial septal defect while listening heart murmur using stethoscope during a regular checkup.
+Your pediatrician may suspect heart defect or atrial septal defect while listening to heart murmur using stethoscope during a regular checkup.

 If cardiologist / cardiothoracic surgeon suspects you or your child has a heart defect, the doctor may request one or more of the following tests:

 - 2D Echocardiogram